 If the pharmacy you have been using leaves the plan's network, you will have to find a new pharmacy that is in the network.
-Or if the pharmacy you have been using stays within the network but is no longer offering preferred cost sharing, you may want to switch to a different network or preferred pharmacy, if available.
 To find another pharmacy in your area, you can get help from Member Services or use the Provider & Pharmacy Directory.
-You can also find information on our website at www.
+You can also find information on our website at www..
 2025wellcaredirectories.com.